International relations22 May 2017

-Not long after its foundation, the CCoH joined the Conference of European Constitutional Courts in 1992 (http://www.confeuconstco.org/).
+Not long after its foundation, in 1992, the CCoH joined the Conference of European Constitutional Courts (http://www.confeuconstco.org/).
 The CCoH is a founding member of the World Conference on Constitutional Justice also organized by the Venice Commission (http://www.venice.coe.int/WebForms/pages/?p=02_WCCJ&lang=EN).

 Showing its commitment to the European – and worldwide – co-operation between such institutions, the CCoH has hosted the 10th Conference of European Constitutional Courts in 1996 and the 5th Meeting of the Joint Council on Constitutional Justice Mini Conference on “Gender Equality” in 2008.

 Moreover, the CCoH is also a founder member of the Joint Council on Constitutional Justice which is operating as a steering body for the co-operation of the Venice Commission with the constitutional courts and the equivalent bodies (http://www.venice.coe.int/WebForms/pages/?p=01_Constitutional_Justice&lang=EN#Joint Council on Constitutional Justice).

 The CCoH contributes regularly to the Bulletin on Constitutional Case Law, published by the Venice Commission three times a year (http://www.venice.coe.int/WebForms/pages/?p=02_02_Bulletins).

 2) European Court of Human Rights (hereafter: ECHR)